 The methods she employs involve developing a relationship between the Self, the creative life-force and the environment and all bodies (human and more-than-human) within it.

 The process is about harnessing our curious, creative and capable minds by means of a robust creative practice based on critical analysis, ancestral wisdom and all functions of the psyche, including thinking, feeling, sensing + intuition.

 Please feel welcome to join her in this work and consider this an invitation to discover meaning in your creative impulse in the face of the world’s many crises + together we shall create culture that reflects the times in which we live.

-Working in the round, inspired by nature and human ancestry, my work investigates relationships from soil to soul.
+Working in the round, inspired by nature and human ancestry, my work is response-based and investigative.

-Cyclical rhythms such as the Scottish seasonal eight-fold-year are explored within the context of the current socio-economic + political climate, personal psychology and oft-hidden mythology of my homeland Scotland, to inform an exploration of personal + collective symbolism, creative practice and conscious-living.
+Cyclical rhythms such as the Scottish seasonal eight-fold-year are explored within the context of place and time, to inform an exploration of personal + collective symbolism, creative practice and wonderings/wanderings in nature.

-My practice sees me concentrate on cycles, circles and symbols – the relationships between centre + container, and the symbolism therein as it relates to being fully human in these particular times, in this particular place.
+My practice sees me concentrate on cycles, circles and symbols – the relationships between and the symbolism therein, as they relate to my assignment of being human in my particular locale, in these particular times.